 “Is he cute?”
 Melodie asks as we slip from the diner out onto the pavement.

 “No!
 I’ll see you later!”

 Melodie’s super beautiful.
 When I first saw her, I wanted to see her again.
 I hardly ever see really beautiful females.
-I see pretty ones, hot ones, but hardly ever see a woman that just makes me turn my head and think wow she is stunning.
-I think that people who are attractive just want the world to see something other than their looks.
+I see pretty ones, hot ones, but hardly ever see a woman that just makes me turn my head and think wow she’s stunning.
+I think that people like her who are super attractive just want the world to see something other than their looks.
 They want other aspects of their personality to shine through.
-I feel like sometimes if I just be really quirky it will compensate for my lack of looks.
+Sometimes, I feel like if I just be really quirky it will compensate for my lack of looks.
 Of course this never works.